He's Your Dog, Charlie Brown: Home media

 He's Your Dog, Charlie Brown was rebroadcast yearly on CBS between February 1969 and June 1972.

 The special was first released on home media in 1982 on RCA's SelectaVision CED format, along with Be My Valentine, Charlie Brown, It's the Easter Beagle, Charlie Brown, and Life Is a Circus, Charlie Brown.
 It was later released on VHS in 1987 by Hi-Tops Video.
 Snoopy Double Feature Vol. 2, a VHS release containing He's Your Dog and It's Flashbeagle, Charlie Brown, was released on March 9, 1994 (it would later be re-issued in 1997 after Viacom bought Paramount).
 The first DVD release came on July 7, 2009, in remastered form as part of the DVD box set Peanuts 1960s Collection.
 A separate DVD of the special and Life Is a Circus, Charlie Brown was released on September 21, 2010.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.